 SECTION 1 General Purposes.
 The general purposes of this corporation are to receive, invest, and utilize funds and property acquired from local, state and federal governments and through the solicitation of contributions, donations, grants, gifts, bequests and the like in order to promote education, lessen the burdens of government and promote social welfare.
 The corporation is organized exclusively for charitable, religious, scientific, literary or educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended, or the corresponding provision of any future federal tax law (sometimes hereafter referred to as the "Code").
-Despite any other provision in these articles, the corporation shall not, except to an insubstantial degree, engage in any activities or exercise any powers that do not further the purposes of the corporation, and the corporation exempt from federal income tax under Section 501(c)(3) of the Code, or (b) a corporation, contributions to which are deductible under Section 170(c)(2) of the Code, or the corresponding provision of any future form shall not carry and any other activities and the section 170(c)(2) of the Code, or the corresponding provision of any future federal tax law.
+Despite any other provision in these articles, the corporation shall not, except to an insubstantial degree, engage in any activities or exercise any powers that do not further the purposes of the corporation, and the corporation exempt from federal income tax under Section 501(c)(3) of the Code, or (b) a corporation, contributions to which are deductible under Section 170(c)(2) of the Code, or the corresponding provision of any future formation exempt from federal income tax law.